hfcorriez/pubu-plugin/README.md

 # Jenkins Instructions

-1. Get a Slack account: https://slack.com/
+1. Get a Pubu account: https://pubu.im/
-2. Configure the Jenkins integration: https://my.slack.com/services/new/jenkins-ci
+2. Configure the Jenkins integration:
 3. Install this plugin on your Jenkins server
 4. Configure it in your Jenkins job and **add it as a Post-build action**.